natebrennand/bellman-ford-network/README.md

 In some linux distributions (not the one CLIC is running), the commands used to get the local IP may return 127.0.0.1 due to the hosts file.
 This causes errors in how the client binds to a port.

+To cleanly exit you must use the `close` command, otherwise the additional threads running will not exit immediately.

 ### Test Files